They’re on the Protest Front Line, Making Sure ‘Warriors’ Have Water and Granola Bars

 “I don’t know how late we’ll be out tonight,” he added.
 “I guess until we run out of stuff.”

-A few hours earlier, a group of friends who live in Ridgewood, Queens set up a folding table near Foley Square.
+A few hours earlier, a group of friends who live in Ridgewood, Queens, set up a folding table near Foley Square.
 One of them named Lindsay, a freelancer who works in production, wore a black jumpsuit as she passed out granola bars.
-In Hong Kong, she saw police use tear gas against protestors.
+In Hong Kong, she saw police use tear gas against protesters.
 It was a sight she never expected to witness in the United States.

 Over the weekend, Lindsay and her “protest pod” took a day off to strategize about how they could best serve the movement.
 “We wanted to make sure people are hydrated and safe, so we put together these kits,” she said.